lambe-lang/specification/README.md

 sig l : list
 def l = impl list

-sig isEmpty : self -> Bool for l List a def isEmpty =
+sig isEmpty : forall a. self -> Bool for l List a def isEmpty =
     when self {
         is l.Nil  -> true